Bijago language

 Bijago or Bidyogo is the language of the Bissagos Archipelago of Guinea-Bissau.
-Bidyogo is the "dominant mother tongue of the archipelago population", though it is not used in schooling there, a role that has been taken over by Kriol since the 1990s.
+Bidyogo is the "dominant mother tongue of the archipelago population", though it is not used in schooling there, a role that has been taken over by Kiriol since the 1990s.
 There are some difficulties of grammar and intelligibility between dialects, with the Kamona dialect being unintelligible to the others.